JoshMcMillen/BrewHand/extension-readme.md

-# Quality-First Copilot
+# BrewHand

 A VS Code extension that enhances GitHub Copilot with a "do it right the first time" philosophy, eliminating the "make it work then make it better" cycle.
+Now with **intelligent budget management** and **complexity-aware model selection**.

 ## 🎯 Philosophy